 Sand is coarse and does not have many charge or binding sites.
 Sand has less surface area for the same volume of soil than silt or clay; therefore, fewer adsorptive sites are available.
 Lower herbicide rates are generally used on sandy soils.

 Silt is intermediate in surface area per given volume of soil.
-It has more adsorptive sites than sand but many times fewer than clay and organic matter.
-Medium application rates will often be listed on the label.
+It has more adsorptive sites than sand but many compared with sand.